siddharthsuneel/checkoutkit-ios/README.md

 If **debug** is set to true, many actions will be traced to the logging system.

-The available functions of ***CheckoutKit*** can be found in the documentation : JAVADOC LINK.
+The available functions of ***CheckoutKit*** can be found in the [documentation](http://developers.checkout.com/docs/mobile/ios-kit/reference/checkoutkit) (Reference for Swift 2.0).

 Another class is available for utility functions: ***CardValidator***.
 It provides static functions for validating all the card related information before processing them.
+The list of the available functions is available in the [documentation](http://developers.checkout.com/docs/mobile/ios-kit/reference/cardvalidator) (Reference for Swift 2.0).

 **Create card token**